hillbicks/SystemDocs/de/faqs/infrastructure.md

 Ja, alle Applikationen oder Web Services, die heute im Internet existieren, können durch das SAFE Netzwerk dezentralisiert werden.

-###How does the SAFE Network deal with Sybil attacks?

-The SAFE Network requires all requests be processed by at least two groups of Vaults.
-The MaidSafe client passes a request to its four Data managers, who verify the request based on the client’s signature.
-The request in then passed to a deterministically selected group of four other Vaults which also verify the request based on its signature.

-By deterministically selecting the second group of Data managers, this attack no longer holds true for the SAFE Network, since it is not possible for the attacker to gain control over a Vault by simply surrounding it.

-To circumvent this, the attacker would require the ability to surround specific Vaults in the SAFE Network.
-This cannot be achieved, as it would require being able to effectively generate different values which, when hashed with SHA-512, result in close hashes around one particular point.

 ###Wie geht das SAFE Netzwerk mit Sybil Attacken um?